Providers may only be reimbursed for physician-administered drugs and

 required on claims for physician-administered drugs.

-in the “NDC Unit of Measure” field on the claim, and use the
+“NDC Unit of Measure” field on the claim, and use the value in

-value in Column J (“NDC Package Measure”) from the Texas
+Column J (“NDC Package Measure”) from the Texas NDC-to-HCPCS

-NDC-to-HCPCS Crosswalk to report the Unit of Measure on the
+Crosswalk to report the Unit of Measure on the claim form.

-claim form.
-Refer to the Texas NDC-to-HCPCS Crosswalk to
+Refer to the Texas NDC-to-HCPCS Crosswalk to convert the

-convert the Healthcare Common Procedure Coding System (HCPCS)
+Healthcare Common Procedure Coding System (HCPCS) unit to NDC

 - Review the “HCPCS Description”, “NDC Label”, and “NDC